Beths Grammar School Careers Provision

-The DfE report states that Destination Measures data is a good source of how successful schools have been in supporting their students to take up education or training post-16 which offers good long term prospects.
+The Dfe report states that Destination Measures data is a good source of how successful schools have been in supporting their students to take up education or training post-16 which offers good long term prospects.
 The Destinations Measure data report is based on existing data collections.
-These reports are very nationalised and generalised and do not focus specifically on particular boroughs or local authorities.
-2014/2015 is the first school year in which the local authority has introduced the monthly PAN-London report which should make the Destinations Measures report more specific and therefore more helpful for Beths to measure its success with post-16 students.
+These reports are very nationalised and generalised and does not focus specifically on particular boroughs of local authorities.
+2014/2015 is the first school year which the local authority has introduced the monthly PAN-London report which should make the Destinations Measures report more specific and therefore more helpful for Beths to measure its success with post-16 students.

 We track the destinations of our students when they leave Beths by asking all students to fill out a Destinations form, which then feeds into the PAN-London report submitted to the local authority.
 If the local authority also tracks these young people’s progress then we can ask them to share that information with the school.
 Although many students keep in touch with certain departments when they leave, as well as attending the school when needed for alumni events, and therefore we are aware of their progress.